 WARNING The contents of this presentation have not been reviewed by any regulatory authority in Hong Kong.
 You are advised to exercise caution in relation to this presentation.
 If you are in any doubt about any of the contents of this presentation, you should obtain independent professional advice.
-Each Distributor has represented and agreed that: i. it has not offered or sold and will not offer or sell in Hong Kong, by means of any document, any securities referred to in this presentation other than (a) to "professional investors" as defined in the Securities and Futures Ordinance (Cap.
-571) of Hong Kong and any rules made under that Ordinance; or (b) in other circumstances which do not result in the document being a "prospectus" as defined in the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32) of Hong Kong or which do not constitute an offer to the public within the meaning of that Ordinance; and ii. it has not issued or had in its possession for the purposes of issue, and will not issue or had in its possession for the public within the meaning of that Ordinance; and ii. it has not issued or had in its possession for the purposes of issue, and will not issue or had will not accessed or read by, the public of Hong Kong (except if permitted to do so under the securities laws of Hong Kong) other than with respect to securities and Futures Ordinance.
-(Cap.
+Each Distributor has represented and agreed that: i, it has not offered or sold and will not offer or sell in Hong Kong, by means of any document, any securities referred to in this presentation other than (a) to "professional investors" as defined in the Securities and Futures Ordinance (Cap.
+571) of Hong Kong and any rules made under that Ordinance; or (b) in other circumstances which do not result in the document being a "prospectus" as defined in the Companies (Winting Up and Miscellaneous Provisions) Ordinance (Cap.
+32) of Hong Kong or which do not constitute an offer to the public within the meaning of that Ordinance; and ii. it has not issued or had in its possession for the purposes of issue, and will not issue or have in its possession for the purposes of issue, and will not issue or have in its possession for the purposes of issue, and will not on the purpose of issue, and will not issue or have in its possession for the purposes of issue, and will not one to under the securities laws of Hong Kong or elsewhere, any advertisement, invitation or document relating to the securities, which is directed at, or the contents of which are likely to be accessed or read by, the public of Hong Kong (except if permitted to do so under the securities laws of Hong Kong) other than with respect to securities which are or are intended to be disposed of only to persons outside Hong Kong or only to "professional investors" as defined in the Securities and Futures Ordinance (Cap.
 571) of Hong Kong and any rules made under that Ordinance.